Canadian Carnegie Libraries

 Calgary

 1912 Carnegie building, still in use as a library.
-Slated for replacement in 2018.
+Renovated in 2020.
 AKA Memorial Park Library.

 (L) 'SceneOchroM' brand card, made in Canada by the Gowen, Sutton Co. of Vancouver.